 It was the fifth time the race was held at the Hungaroring, with previous winners having been Nelson Piquet (twice), Ayrton Senna and Nigel Mansell.

-In qualifying, Thierry Boutsen claimed out of the blue pole position, outpacing Williams team mate Riccardo by just 0.036s.
+In qualifying, out of the blue, Thierry Boutsen claimed pole position, the Williams charger outpacing his team mate Riccardo by just 0.036s.

 Boutsen held his own up front when the lights went out and led the race from start to finish, albeit by a narrow margin from his pursuers.

 During the race, Senna suffered a puncture and also collided with Benetton's Alessandro Nannini, but he kept going.
 Meanwhile Prost retired with gearbox failure, and Berger and Mansell exited after colliding on lap 72.